 The answer really depends on the Visa and where you are applying.
 Each government processing center publishes estimates of how long it will take to process a Visa and you should consult that listing for general timing.
 This timing is not however a guarantee.
 If you want a Visa processed within 15 days, you can opt for something called premium processing.
 While expensive (\$1225) the government guarantees an answer in 15 business days.
-You should note that not all Visas are available for premium processing and you can get a list of what is eligible here.
-Click here.
+You should note that not all Visas are available for premium processing and you can get a list of what is eligible from your attorney.
 For green cards, the wait really depends on the category you are applying from and the country you are from.
 The government publishes a calendar of when Visas (green cards) in each category come current but the schedule is quite confusing.
+Consult a lawyer if you have questions.